omgitsgb/ostris-ai-toolkit-50gpu-installer/README.md

 8. **Install all other dependencies listed in `requirements.txt`:**
    Installs all packages needed by `ai-toolkit`.
 ---
+# Past this point is just more breakdown or if you want to do it manually feel free to.
+---
 # Original Install Instructions
 The installer has you doing.
 ```